jaredly/j3/Roadmap.md

 # Night thoughts

 - [x] cards
-- [ ] make it so you can make more cards, if you want to
+- [ ] make it so you can make more namespace dealios

+- [x] ahhhh waittttt
+  I forgot that I was adding two layers, not just one. we have cards, and then we have namespaces anddd I actually wanted all of this nonsense to be inside of a namespace. not in all separate cards this is madness.
+  - [x] ok, fixed that at least

 So
 I want a little tree